naturalengland/Seabird_PVA_Tool/README.md

 The JNCC report for the project which undertook testing of the tool, review of the R package code, along with some tool updates (Version 2) can be accessed [here](https://hub.jncc.gov.uk/assets/302a7a51-fe29-4633-95d1-b3ef458cb79a).

-## Examples of recent research utilizing the 'nepva' package
+## Examples of recent research utilising the 'nepva' package

 Hereward, H.F.R., Macgregor, C.J., Gabb, O., Connell, A., Thomas, R.J., Cross, A.V. & Taylor, R.C.
 (2024).
 Modelling population-level impacts of wind farm collision risk on Welsh Red Kites.
 BTO Research Report 766, BTO, Thetford, UK.